The top 10 sports camps in Toronto

 Withrow Ball Hockey Academy day camp at the Riverdale Park Rink just south of the Danforth lets kids of all levels aged six to 14 try their hand at ball hockey.
 It's suitable both for absolute beginners as well as those preparing for the Junior Provincial tournament.

-Leaside Baseball Camp is the perfect place to send your Josh Donaldson in the making.
+Leaside Baseball Camp is the perfect place to send your Vlad Guerrero in the making.
 Open to anyone between the ages of five and 12, this all-day camp has length options from one to 10 weeks, and even offers weekly report cards to help keep track of performance progress.
+East York Baseball offers a similar program.

 Near Avenue Road and St. Clair, UCC's camp was originally hockey-only but now offers a number of sports summer programs, from golf to lacrosse, for anyone between six and 16 years-old.